 If your business in Singapore has been affected by COVID-19, you may find it difficult to pay your corporate income tax.
 However, you are not alone in this situation.
 Some businesses are struggling to pay their taxes this year due to the devastating effects of the pandemic.

-The good news is that the Inland Revenue Authority of Singapore (IRAS) is on your side with a series of support measures to ease the cash flow woes of businesses and individuals.
+The good news is that the Inland Revenue Authority of Singapore (IRAS) is on your side with a series of support measures to ease the cash flow woes of businesses and individuals through longer tax installment plans for Singapore companies.

 Your company may be subject to penalties if you fail to pay taxes on time.
 You are expected to pay your taxes before the due date stated by the IRAS.
 If you fail to pay before the due date, the following penalties may apply to your company: